contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ### Footer

-'Get in touch' is links to a Contact Form, plus we are proposing that we have a page providing information about the demo theme itself
+'Get in touch' is links to a Contact Form,
+'About Umami Theme' links to a page providing information about the demo theme itself

 ### Not yet implemented by PUBLIC API